 Khichdi Samba Rice – An Overview

-An ancient rice native to Tamilnadu, Khichdi Samba rice is one of the popular traditional varieties of paddy.
-It is a fine grained, white rice that is excellent for sadam, biriyani and kanji.
+An ancient rice native to Tamilnadu, Khichdi Samba rice (also called kichadi samba or kichili samba rice) is one of the popular traditional rice varieties of paddy.
+It is a fine-grained, white rice that is excellent for sadam, biriyani and kanji.
 It is a personally experienced fact that regular eating of this rice increases disease resistance in the body and substantially improves our robustness.
-In spite of being fine grained with a slender stalk, this variety of rice is also extremely hardy, resistant to both pests and diseases and can withstand both drought and flood.
+In spite of being fine-grained with a slender stalk, this variety of rice is also extremely hardy, resistant to both pests and diseases and can withstand both drought and flood.

-There are only 2 traditional varieties of paddy that are fine grained and white (excluding Jeeraga Samba which is more a fragrant rice variety) – one is Thooya Malli and the other is Kitchadi Samba rice.
+There are only two traditional rice varieties that are fine-grained and white (excluding Jeeraga Samba which is more a fragrant rice variety) – one is Thooya Malli and the other is Kitchadi Samba rice.
 Preferred for its taste and flavour, this rice was eaten by Kings and Lords in the ancient days.
-The Tamil film song writer Marudakasi was so thrilled by the taste of Kitchadi Samba rice that he made a special mention of it in his famous song “Mannaparai Madu katti”.
+The Tamil film songwriter Marudakasi was so thrilled by the taste of Kitchadi Samba rice that he made a special mention of it in his famous song “Mannaparai Madu katti”.

 Varieties of Khichdi Samba Rice